Jessica Taylor: 1999–2007: Liberty X and hiatus

-In a 1999 Pietersen starred the musical Gigi as the title role.
-In 2001, Pietersen auditioned for the ITV reality television music competition Popstars, a show intended to form a new group from individual contestants, becoming one of the finalist.
-While the five winning contestants formed Hear'Say, the five runner-up contestants – Young, Tony Lundon, Kevin Simm, Kelli Young and Michelle Heaton – formed the group Liberty X and signed a multimillion-pound record contract with Richard Branson and V2 Records.
+In a 1999 Pietersen starred in the musical Gigi playing the title role.
+In 2001, Pietersen auditioned for the ITV reality television music competition Popstars, a show intended to form a new group from individual contestants, becoming one of the finalists.
+While the five winning contestants formed Hear'Say, the five runner-up contestants – Pietersen (then Taylor), Tony Lundon, Kevin Simm, Kelli Young and Michelle Heaton – formed the group Liberty X, and signed a multimillion-pound record contract with Richard Branson and V2 Records.
 Liberty X released three studio albums and enjoyed seven Top 10 singles from 2001 to 2005: Their biggest hit, "Just a Little", reached number one in May 2002; "Thinking It Over", "Got to Have Your Love", "Song 4 Lovers", and "Holding on for You" all reached the top 5 in the UK Singles Chart.
 They split up in 2007 after selling over 3 million records worldwide.

 During this time, Pietersen also appeared on BBC's Strictly Ice Dancing in 2005, finishing in second place, and Dancing on Ice in 2009, finishing in third place.
 After the split, Pietersen took a long hiatus from her artistic career.

 2013–present: Liberty X return

 In 2013 Pietersen reunited with Liberty X for ITV2's reality show The Big Reunion, along with other pop groups of their time – B*Witched, Honeyz, 911, Five and Atomic Kitten – to solve past problems and do a live performance at the London Hammersmith Apollo on 26 February.
 Due to the success, Liberty X returned for a full tour between 2013 and 2014.
-She also appeared in the game shows Hole in the Wall and The Chase, facing Mark Labbett and winning £75,000 in her individual chase.
-In 2017, Pietersen, Kelli Young and Michelle Heaton reformed Liberty X again, but as a three-piece girl group, without Tony and Kevin.
-Since then, they continued touring at music festivals and Pride events.
+Pietersen also appeared in game shows such as Hole in the Wall and The Chase, in which she faced Mark Labbett and won £75,000 in her individual chase.
+In 2017, Pietersen, Kelli Young and Michelle Heaton reformed Liberty X as a three-piece girl group, without Tony Lundon and Kevin Simm.
+Since then, Liberty X continued touring at music festivals and Pride events.